boyter/scc/README.md

 Note: LOCOMO was developed as part of `scc` and is not an industry-standard model.
 Unlike COCOMO, which is based on decades of empirical research by Barry Boehm, LOCOMO is an experimental heuristic designed to give a useful order-of-magnitude estimate for LLM-assisted development costs.
 Treat its output as a conversation starter, not a definitive answer.

+**Important distinction:** LOCOMO estimates the cost to **regenerate** known code — essentially "given this exact codebase, how much would it cost to have an LLM produce it?"
+This is fundamentally different from the cost to **create** something from scratch, which involves exploration, architectural decisions, dead ends, debugging, and iteration that can cost orders of magnitude more.
+COCOMO estimates the human *creation* cost; LOCOMO estimates the LLM *regeneration* cost.
+They answer different questions.

 LOCOMO is opt-in.
 Enable it with `--locomo` or use `--cost-comparison` to display both COCOMO and LOCOMO side by side.

 ```